ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 2. Dates should have the following format in all cases where they've been generated/selected: "Month DD, YYYY" (essentially, spell out the month).

 ## Notes

+## DOD

+- Upon refreshing from the messages tab, we lose redirectUrl
+- edit routes redundent with:
+  docketEntryId,
+  docketEntryIdToEdit: docketEntryId,
+- reduce number of routes

 The following fields on the form are optional:
 - order type